 The Ministry of Transportation (MITRANS) is responsible for organising the transportation sector in Cuba, and the General Directorate of Provincial Transportation of Havana (DGTPH) is responsible for managing the transportation sector in Havana.
-The General Directorate of Provincial Transport of Havana (DGTPH), the local counterpart, has the mandate and responsibility to finance mass public transport infrastructure.
+DGTPH, the local counterpart, has the mandate and responsibility to finance mass public transport infrastructure.
 It does not have the authority to borrow from international finance sources.
 Systems and procedures are partially in place to monitor, evaluate and report on urban transport.

-The technical cooperation seeks to formulate a Sustainable Urban Mobility Plan (SUMP) in Havana, allowing for a diagnosis of the city's mobility and sponsoring working sessions with the Convention of Territorial Planning and Urbanism and the Scientific Convention of Engineering and Architecture.
+The technical cooperation seeks to formulate a Sustainable Urban Mobility Plan (SUMP) in Havana, allowing for a diagnosis of the city's mobility, and sponsoring working sessions with the Convention of Territorial Planning and Urbanism and the Scientific Convention of Engineering and Architecture.
 The SUMP will generate proposals implying a change in modal distribution, improvement of transit, public transport, cycling and pedestrian mobility.
 In turn, the pilot project seeks to recover the Eje de Galeano to guarantee high pedestrian flow and thus provide better public pedestrian spaces that guarantee accessibility.